Abi04nesh/DJANGO_VER-google_Calendar/README.md

-# abi04nesh Django Google Calendar Integration
+#  Django Google Calendar

-This project, **abi04nesh Django Google Calendar**, is a Django-based application that integrates with Google Calendar to manage events.
+This project, **Django Google Calendar**, is a Django-based application that integrates with Google Calendar to manage events.
 It includes functionalities for scheduling, notifying, and handling event-related workflows.

 ## Installation